-- Lectures: Scheduled for Mondays, Wednesdays, and Fridays 10:30 to 11:20 am, Room 148, Physics & Astronomy Building (PAB 148).
-The first lecture will be on Monday, January 4, and the last lecture will be on Wednesday, April 6.
-I use chalk and a blackboard, and will post my complete lecture notes on WebCT OWL. - Textbook: The textbook required for this course is Modern Physics for Scientists and Engineers, 4th edition, S. T. Thornton and A. Rex, (Brooks/Cole, 2012). - Calculator: May be required for quizzes, homework, and exams.
-You may use any standard scientific calculator, but programmable calculators and smartphones are not permissible for quizzes and exams. - Tutorials: Physics 2102B has tutorials on Fridays from 11:30 am to 12:20 pm in PAB 148 after the regular lecture on those days.
-These tutorials may be hosted by either myself or one of the course's TA.
+- Lectures: I use chalk and a blackboard, and will post the complete lecture notes on WebCT OWL. - Calculator: May be required for quizzes, homework, and exams.
+You may use any standard scientific calculator, but programmable calculators and smartphones are not permissible for quizzes and exams. - Tutorials: Physics 2102B has tutorials on Fridays from 11:30 am to 12:20 pm in PAB 106 after the regular lecture on those days.
+These tutorials may be hosted by either myself or the course TA.
 You are expected to attend tutorials.
 It is very important to try at least some of the suggested problems before coming to the tutorial, and to bring with you any questions about the problems, about lecture material, and about your reading of the textbook. - Assignments: You will receive lists of suggested problems during the semester.
 At times, I will request that you turn in specific problems as assignments; there will probably be three such assignments during the semester.
 Students will be allowed to discuss the material among them, but each student will have to turn in her/his own copy of the assignment.
 Assignments must be turned in at the requested date.
 However, a student may miss a due date once during the semester, and hand in the late assignment on the following lecture day without incurring any penalty.
-Otherwise, for every day for which they are late, assignments will automatically have a third of the maximum number of points subtracted from their total. - Term Tests: There will be three in-class term tests, each lasting 50 minutes, tentatively planned for the following dates: Friday, January 29, Friday, February 26, and Friday, March 25.
+Otherwise, for every day for which they are late, assignments will automatically have a third of the maximum number of points subtracted from their total. - Term Tests: There will be three in-class term tests, each lasting 50 minutes, tentatively planned for the following dates: Friday, February 3, Friday, March 3, and Wednesday, March 29.
 These are non-cumulative, which means that no question will specifically aim to test your knowledge of a topic from before the previous test, but basic material could also be needed to solve the problems on any test.
 Bring your calculator (see the note above); a formula sheet will be supplied.
 The tests will consist of problems to be worked out.
 This means that you must start from fundamental principles to develop the formulae that describe the mathematical model of the physical situation, explaining your reasoning as you go.
 At the end you may or may not be required to obtain numerical answers; if you are, you will be required to include units.
 There will likely be only two problems on each term test.
-You must pass the Term Tests component to pass the course.

-Final Exam: Three hours long, covers material of the entire course.
+You must pass the Term Tests component to pass the course. - Final Exam: Three hours long, covers material of the entire course.
 Bring a calculator; a formula sheet will be supplied with exam.
 Date, time, and location are to be announced.
 It will be similar in format to the term tests, most likely with five problems.
 You must pass the Final Exam to pass the course.